marcoantoniogodoy/ucberkeley-mlai-practical-application-5.1/readme.md

 8. The vast majority of the coupons were accepted on a sunny day, with a higher proportion when the temperature is 80 F.
 9. The highest acceptance is at 6PM, with a higher proportion on coupons expiring witin 1 day (1d).
 10. This population visits all establishment types 1~3 times per month, with a higher proportion on the "carry_away" establishement type.
-11. Ther's almost an exact proportion (~37%) from those with a "Bachelors degree" and those with "Some colle - no degree".
+11. There's almost an exact proportion (~37%) of those with a "Bachelors degree" and those with "Some colle - no degree".
 12. Other characteristics about this population:
 	- They do not have children.
 	- They accept the coupons when in a distance to the coupon within 15min and 25min.
 	- They drive in the opposite direction to their destination when they accept the coupon.

 ## Next Steps & Recommendations:
 Although we've been able to obtain valuable insights from this analyzis, the fact that so many entries do not have a value (NULL) in the car column represents a concern on the quality of the results obtained.
 The assumption throughout the this analysis was that entries without car information still represented drivers.
 This assumption is supported by the fact that most of those entries also contained "passanger" information.
 Also, from the description provided with the dataset it can be inferred that all entries contained information about drivers.

-However, a recommended next step would to find out why this information was missing and try to obtain from another source if possible.
+However, a recommended next step would to find out why this information was missing and try to obtain it from another source if possible.
 Once available, it would be best to run this analysis again and compare results.